Lanai: Molokai Sea Cliffs

 Soak in stunning views and slow down to “Molokai time” while you enjoy the vantage of our exclusive Molokai Lookout.
 Over millennia, the elements have worked together to carve beautiful ridges that stand proud of the sea.
 You will feel a world away with the world’s tallest sea cliffs trailing toward the horizon in both directions, building in height to over 4,000 feet above sea level to the east.
 Meanwhile, the expanse of the Kalaupapa Peninsula nestles 600 feet below at the foot of the cliffs, hemmed in by the wind-tossed ocean.
 This landing is a special opportunity to grasp how the unique history of Kalaupapa is intimately tied to the isolation of its landscape.
 It was on this remote finger that over 8,000 people were sentenced to live and die due to leprosy.
 Now a National Park, Kalaupapa is a monument to the strength of the human spirit illustrated time and again by these brave souls and by the immense compassion of the people who were compelled to help them, notably Father Damien and Sister Marianne Cope.

 Click map to view larger

 For answers to common questions please read our faq.

-*Approx. 1 hour 25 minutes total air tour flight time in a Bell 407 helicopter
+* Approx. 1 hour 25 minutes total air tour flight time

 - Two-way communication between you, your pilot, and your group